 One other report from the national media stated that "According to the city's environmental protection bureau, the average concentration of PM2.5 in the first half of this year stood at 42 micrograms per cubic meter, a drop of 22.2 percent year-on-year and a 36.4 percent reduction from 2013."

 Other main air pollutants including PM10, SO2 and NO2 also decreased in the first 5 months of 2017; by 16.4 percent, 23.5 percent and 2.1 percent respectively.

 Ozone, however, a serious pollutant which can harm our respiratory system, increased slightly in the first 5 months.
 This followed on from an increase in 2016 over 2015; so not a good trend.

-The bad news is that Shanghai smog could be even worse this winter than last.
+The bad news is that Shanghai smog might get worse this winter compared to last.

 While Shanghai air quality has improved so far this year, the Beijing-Tianjin-Hebei region saw an increase in smog

 Why does this matter to us in Shanghai?

 More than 20% of Shanghai smog is caused by pollution blown in from outside of Shanghai.
 Most of this effect is concentrated during the winter months when wind from the North dominates in Shanghai rather than from the South-East off the ocean as it does for most of the summer.
 So when Beijing catches a cold, Shanghai will sneeze.

 Rather than resting on its laurels, in January 2017 the Shanghai government announced a new target for average annual PM2.5 density to be reduced to 42 ug/m3 by 2020.
 Unfortunately, this new goal is not very ambitious as it is less than 7% lower than the 2016 average, and could actually already be achieved in 2017.